 The core difference between shooting methods and simultaneous methods such as direct collocation is that in simultaneous methods the states are discretized along with the control inputs.
 These state variables are added to the vector of function parameters, and constraints are added at every discretization point to ensure that the dynamics are evolving correctly.
-For the mathematically minded, the state vector effectively becomes the following:
+The state vector effectively becomes the following:

 (Optionally, the time of the simulation can also be included in the state as a variable for the optimizer).
 Each constraint would be formulated as follows:

 Where would depend on .
 Note that in this formulation the state derivative is linearly interpolated between the two grid points, known as trapezoidal quadrature.
-Other schemes, such as Hermite-Simpson collocation, are slightly more complex and will be addressed in the next tutorial.
+Other schemes, such as Hermite-Simpson collocation, are slightly more complex.

 Since fmincon’s equality constraints are given as a vector of values to drive to zero, the end equality constraints would look something like: